felipecarrillo100/ria-toolbox/src/scene-navigation/README.md

 creating a `SceneNavigationController`.

 Use of this controller allows the following interactions:
-- Panning orthogonally to the camera's forward direction with left mouse drags or one finger touch drags
+- Panning orthogonally to the camera’s forward direction is done with a left-mouse drag by default, or a one-finger drag on touch.
+The mouse button can be configured
-- Rotating around an anchor under your mouse with right mouse drags or two finger touch drags
+- Rotating around an anchor under the mouse is done with a right-mouse drag by default, or a two-finger drag on touch.
+  The mouse button can be configured
 - Rotating around the camera eye with left + right mouse drags or the normal rotation controls with ctrl pressed, or with normal rotation controls if `NavigationKeysMode.CAMERA_FORWARD` is set.
 - Zooming in to and away from an anchor under your mouse with the scroll wheel or pinch gestures.